This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Prepare essential medication and required vaccinations

-Apart from the COVID-19 vaccines, pilgrims will also have to be vaccinated against yellow fever, meningitis, polio, and seasonal influenza.
+Pilgrims visiting the Kingdom for Hajj have to be vaccinated against yellow fever, meningitis, polio, and seasonal influenza.
 For more information on these vaccines, check out our dedicated article below.

 Finally, ensure that you have a necessary supply of prescription medication, as well as other essential medicines for common ailments such as coughs, stomach upsets, allergies and muscle aches.